 With today’s economy, the number of children coming back home after college is increasing, or, even further, they never leave home.
 This is known as boomerang kids effect, and this boomerang effect is constantly growing.
 According to the Pew Research Center, “Among 18- to 24-year old more than half (53%) live at home or moved in for a time during the past few years.”

-It’s even more astonishing that grown-up kids (read: adults) moving in with their folks appear to rise above financial limits.
-“Guardians with yearly family income of $120,000 or more are as possible as those with incomes under $35,000 to say their grown-ups’ children are about to move back in their parent’s homes because of financial concerns.”
-Is this insurance for them?
+It’s even more astonishing that grown-up kids (read: the adults) moving in with their folks appear to rise above financial limits.
+“Guardians with yearly family income of $130,000 or more are as possible as those with incomes under $40,000 to say their grown-ups’ children are about to move back in their parent’s homes because of financial concerns.”
+Is this insurance for them on a long term?

 Charging your adult children rent is individual decision and everybody should consider what will be the best for their family.
 The situation differs from family to family and there are a lot of different circumstances under which this decision should be considered.

 For example, maybe the best entrance to this issue in not charging your children rent in the first 6-12 months after coming back home.
 We all need a certain period finding nice and well-paying job that will actually suit us.
 We all need at least few months’ period to settle.
 Afterwards, set them a small amount for rent.
 Give them knowledge that nothing is free in life.
 After 24 months, raise the price of the rent significantly.
 This is time consuming and sometimes, hard to manage process.
 However, giving your children time is the best you can do for them in this kind of situation.

 Letting your children to move back home and give them “free of charge” rent period will be insurance for them to settle, find appropriate job by degree and save money for future housing investment.
 Otherwise, the situation may lead them into debts.